Funko (NASDAQ:FNKO) Issues FY 2022 Earnings Guidance

-Funko (NASDAQ:FNKO – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Funko (NASDAQ:FNKO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $0.85-$0.95 for the period, compared to the consensus EPS estimate of $1.90.
 The company issued revenue guidance of $1.29 billion-$1.33 billion, compared to the consensus revenue estimate of $1.33 billion.
-Funko also updated its FY22 guidance to $0.85-0.95 EPS.

 Analyst Ratings Changes

-A number of equities research analysts have weighed in on FNKO shares.
-Truist Financial cut shares of Funko from a buy rating to a hold rating and cut their price objective for the stock from $26.00 to $13.00 in a report on Friday.
-The Goldman Sachs Group upped their price objective on shares of Funko from $23.00 to $25.50 and gave the stock a neutral rating in a report on Wednesday, September 14th.
-Bank of America upped their price objective on shares of Funko from $30.00 to $35.00 and gave the stock a buy rating in a report on Thursday, September 15th.
-JPMorgan Chase & Co. cut shares of Funko from an overweight rating to a neutral rating and cut their price objective for the stock from $32.00 to $16.00 in a report on Friday.
-Finally, DA Davidson cut their price objective on shares of Funko from $48.00 to $20.00 and set a buy rating on the stock in a report on Friday.
-Three research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-According to MarketBeat.com, Funko presently has a consensus rating of Moderate Buy and a consensus price target of $22.93.
+FNKO has been the subject of a number of research reports.
+Truist Financial lowered Funko from a buy rating to a hold rating and decreased their price target for the company from $26.00 to $13.00 in a research note on Friday, November 4th.
+DA Davidson decreased their price target on Funko from $48.00 to $20.00 and set a buy rating for the company in a research note on Friday, November 4th.
+JPMorgan Chase & Co. lowered Funko from an overweight rating to a neutral rating and decreased their price target for the company from $32.00 to $16.00 in a research note on Friday, November 4th.
+The Goldman Sachs Group cut their price objective on Funko from $25.50 to $22.00 and set a neutral rating for the company in a research report on Monday, November 7th.
+Finally, Bank of America downgraded Funko from a buy rating to a neutral rating and cut their price objective for the company from $35.00 to $9.00 in a research report on Monday, November 7th.
+Five investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of Hold and a consensus target price of $17.14.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Bank of New York Mellon Corp grew its stake in shares of Funko by 18.0% in the 1st quarter.
-Bank of New York Mellon Corp now owns 1,050,149 shares of the company’s stock worth $18,115,000 after buying an additional 160,283 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its holdings in shares of Funko by 47.5% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 658,720 shares of the company’s stock worth $11,363,000 after acquiring an additional 212,113 shares during the last quarter.
-State Street Corp lifted its holdings in shares of Funko by 4.8% in the 2nd quarter.
-State Street Corp now owns 511,766 shares of the company’s stock worth $11,423,000 after acquiring an additional 23,274 shares during the last quarter.
-Northern Trust Corp lifted its holdings in shares of Funko by 15.7% in the 2nd quarter.
-Northern Trust Corp now owns 285,155 shares of the company’s stock worth $6,365,000 after acquiring an additional 38,740 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its holdings in shares of Funko by 4.4% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 193,372 shares of the company’s stock worth $3,336,000 after acquiring an additional 8,162 shares during the last quarter.
-80.80% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Prudential Financial Inc. acquired a new stake in shares of Funko in the second quarter valued at about $522,000.
+Price T Rowe Associates Inc. MD grew its position in shares of Funko by 2.9% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 21,338 shares of the company’s stock valued at $476,000 after purchasing an additional 604 shares during the last quarter.
+Credit Suisse AG grew its position in shares of Funko by 20.9% in the second quarter.
+Credit Suisse AG now owns 20,924 shares of the company’s stock valued at $467,000 after purchasing an additional 3,613 shares during the last quarter.
+Rhumbline Advisers grew its position in shares of Funko by 7.4% in the first quarter.
+Rhumbline Advisers now owns 25,819 shares of the company’s stock valued at $445,000 after purchasing an additional 1,768 shares during the last quarter.
+Finally, Penserra Capital Management LLC grew its position in shares of Funko by 24.0% in the first quarter.
+Penserra Capital Management LLC now owns 22,400 shares of the company’s stock valued at $386,000 after purchasing an additional 4,338 shares during the last quarter.
+80.80% of the stock is owned by institutional investors and hedge funds.

 Funko Company Profile